MeridianDollar/swaps-contracts/README.md

 ### Background

 The Pancakeswap smart contracts were adapted to create the OmniDex DeFi platform.
-These contracts include a migration capability which was also inherited by the Omnidex ZenMaster contract.
+These contracts include a migration capability which was also inherited by the Omnidex FarmMaster contract.
 This migration functionality has the undesirable consequence of potentially allowing a malicious contract owner to take control of all investments on the platform.
 In order to reinforce trust and confidence in the platform the developers wish to permanently remove this capability.

 ### Approach

-The direct removal of the migrator code from the already deployed ZenMaster contract was deemed to be complex, risky and could lead to a very poor user experience.
+The direct removal of the migrator code from the already deployed FarmMaster contract was deemed to be complex, risky and could lead to a very poor user experience.
 The proposed approach is therefore to permanently disable this code by making it inaccessible to all users, devs and owners.
-Critically, the migration functionality within the ZenMaster contract is only accessible to the owner of the contract through the ‘onlyOwner’ parameter.
+Critically, the migration functionality within the FarmMaster contract is only accessible to the owner of the contract through the ‘onlyOwner’ parameter.
 This attribute of the contract will be used to permanently disable the vulnerability.

 ### Solution

-In order to overcome the challenge, a new proxy router contract, Sensei.sol, will be created and this contract will become the new owner of the ZenMaster contract.
-The purpose of Sensei will be to route all ‘ownerOnly’ calls to the ZenMaster and, as the owner of the ZenMaster, Sensei will be the only entity that is permitted to call these functions.
+In order to overcome the challenge, a new proxy router contract, Sensei.sol, will be created and this contract will become the new owner of the FarmMaster contract.
+The purpose of Sensei will be to route all ‘ownerOnly’ calls to the FarmMaster and, as the owner of the FarmMaster, Sensei will be the only entity that is permitted to call these functions.
 Critically, the functions that provide access to the migrator functionality will not be relayed thus making them inaccessible to all.
-In addition to this, the ‘transferOwner’ function inherited by the ZenMaster will also NOT be relayed by Sensei making Sensei the permanent owner of ZenMaster.
-It will be possible to transfer ownership of the Sensei contract which, in effect, will transfer ownership of the ZenMaster but with the restricted access described above.
+In addition to this, the ‘transferOwner’ function inherited by the FarmMaster will also NOT be relayed by Sensei making Sensei the permanent owner of FarmMaster.
+It will be possible to transfer ownership of the Sensei contract which, in effect, will transfer ownership of the FarmMaster but with the restricted access described above.
 Most importantly, the OmniDex application front end does not make any calls to ‘onlyOwner’ functions and therefore will not be impacted by this change.